 There are four essential characteristics to look for in an expedition four-wheel drive vehicle: strength, simplicity, capability and parts availability.
 Everything else is peripheral, so don't be tempted by the luxury of a modern vehicle (delicate electronics are a liability in the bush) or the performance of a modified 4x4 (even the sturdiest modified parts will break in the end — the important thing is how easily you can replace them along the way).

 The best expedition trucks, then, are the standard, common-model, hard-top Land Rovers and Toyota Land Cruisers, particularly those from the 1960s-'80s.
-An example in good nick might set you back £2500; allow another couple of grand for a rebuild, plus £6-900 for a good selection of spare parts, tools, jerry cans and recovery equipment (at least a high-lift jack, adjustable chains, tree strops and a good tow rope).
+An example in good nick might set you back well over £2500; allow another couple of grand for a rebuild, plus the cost of a good selection of spare parts, tools, jerry cans and recovery equipment (at least a high-lift jack, adjustable chains, tree strops and a good tow rope).

 Go through the vehicle with a fine-tooth comb before you leave and don't compromise on your rebuild: the expedition will test your vehicle to the limit and any weak point will mean a repair job somewhere down the line.
 Nonetheless, you're bound to find yourself tackling a roadside repair at some point, and then you'll be glad that you're driving an old workhorse: they may always drive slowly and uncomfortably, but you can always get them to drive.